Adult Speech and Language Therapy

 Our Adult Speech and Language Therapy Service provides assessment and therapy for adults with communication and swallowing difficulties in various settings.

 - In outpatient clinics based in the acute and community hospitals within Lincolnshire.
 Transport may be available for hospital based clinics where patients are unable to use public transport.

-- In community clinics and in GP practices
+- In community clinics

 - Where clinically appropriate we may be able to provide home visits to see patients in their own homes, or to visit patients at nursing and residential care homes.

 We provide assessment, therapy and support for adults over 18 years of age with communication and/or swallowing problems.
 These difficulties may be due to:

 - progressive neurological conditions